agalue/opennms-drift-kubernetes/serverless/README.kubeless.md

 kubeless trigger kafka create alarm2slack \
  --namespace opennms \
  --function-selector created-by=kubeless,function=alarm2slack \
- --trigger-topic opennms_alarms_json
+ --trigger-topic OpenNMS-alarms-json
 ```

-The name of the topic relies on the Kafka Converter YAML file.
+> **IMPORTANT**: The name of the topic relies on the Kafka Converter YAML file.

 Use `kubeless function list` to check whether the function is ready to use.